YuchenZhangU/MDnotePublic/daily_reflection.md

 ### James

+- Q1: I want to development some reservoir engineering skills.
+How would I start?
-- I want to develop as a reservoir engineer with data analytics skills.
+    + I want to develop as a reservoir engineer with data analytics skills.
 How would I achieve my goals?
 Do you have any recommendations?
 I would like a community.
+- Q2: As a reservoir engineer, you give suggestions to BU based on reservoir model.
+Do you have any methodology?
+Where is your confidence that you tell RMT that you should reduce injection for a certain well.
--
+- Daily works
+    + Write and maintain the code.
+Improve the simulator and history match tools.
+    + I build reservoir model from field data.
+History match the model and support RMT
+    + I need to make UI developer understand what we are doing and give requirements for UI develpment
+    + Try BU people to use the tools.
+    + Wrtie techinque documentation
+    + 10-12 hours meeting for Agile development.

 Hey James, thank you for come and meet with me.
 In short, the question I'd like to ask is how can I be a good reservoir engineer.